labsyspharm/minerva-story-upload/o2/README.md

 ### Rendering

 Store all images in your scratch directory, with the current date "/n/scratch3/users/\*/\*/DATE/\*.ome.tif".
 Likewise, ensure story.json files have been copied to "\~/DATE/sources".
 A "default.story.json" in that directory may be used to apply the same rendering settings across samples.
 Update `DATE`, `TITLE`, and `SAMPLES` in `render.bash`; the `SAMPLES` must match ome-tiff names in scratch3.
 By default, the `-t` parameter in `render.bash` is set to 30 minutes.
-Increase if needed, or consider generating "subsample" `story.json` files with fewer channels.
+Increase if needed, or consider generating many "subsample" `story.json` files with fewer channels.
 On a login node, to render images:

 ```
 sbatch render.bash